appt-org/accessibility-code-examples/Techniques/add-captions-live.md

 ## Flutter

 On Flutter, the [video_player](https://pub.dev/packages/video_player) package does not have support for captions in live videos.
-The issue opened to implement this is [#50595](https://github.com/flutter/flutter/issues/50595).
+[Issue #50595](https://github.com/flutter/flutter/issues/50595) has been opened to request support.

 Other packages, like [better_player](https://pub.dev/packages/better_player), do have support for using captions on live video.
 The [better_player documentation](https://jhomlala.github.io/betterplayer/#/README) contains detailed information on how to do so.